Matheus2212/js-simple-accessibility/README.md

 # SimpleAccessibility_JS
 Simple vanilla JS script for simple accessibility options.

 Just add the .js file and the .css file to see the magic.
+Like this:

+'<script>
+  ACCESSIBILITY.createAccessibility();
+</script>'